Pharmacy Negligence Claims

 To make a claim for compensation due to pharmacy negligence you need to prove both that you received substandard treatment and that this caused you to suffer illness or injury.
 The Medical Negligence Experts team will first determine whether you have likely grounds for a claim, then collate and submit this evidence with a request to the responsible party for compensation.

 Our lawyers have experience in handling all types of medical negligence claims, including pharmacy negligence.
 We know it can be many months – sometimes more than a year – from the day a client makes their initial enquiry until the conclusion of their claim.
 No client’s request is the same as anyone else’s as the circumstances are always unique.
-It doesn’t matter how many medical negligence claims we process, we never lose sight of the person at the centre who suffered hardship or damage due to being let down by health care professionals a time when they needed help.
+It doesn’t matter how much medical negligence claims we process, we never lose sight of the person at the centre who suffered hardship or damage due to being let down by health care professionals a time when they needed help.

 Pharmacy Negligence Compensation FAQ